THECALLR/sdk-php/README.md

 ### Inbound SMS - set URL to receive inbound messages (MO) and replies

-> **Do not set a sender if you want to receive replies** - we will automatically use a shortcode.
+> **Do not set a sender if you want to receive replies** - we will automatically use an SMS number.

 ```php
 $from = '';